-Study Abroad Advising: Faculty members working with students looking to study abroad can find the list of approved programs here (link to approved programs) and the list of recommended programs by location here (link to recommended programs by location).
+Faculty members working with students looking to study abroad can find the list of approved programs here (link to approved programs) and the list of recommended programs by location here (link to recommended programs by location).
 When working with advisees, discuss the courses the student should take while abroad and encourage the student to meet with the Office of International Programs to discuss their program options.
 Frequently Asked Questions can be found here.

-Travel Insurance: Emmanuel College faculty and staff members are covered under ISOS Medical Assistance and Cigna Insurance while traveling for business.
+Emmanuel College faculty and staff members are covered under ISOS Medical Assistance and Cigna Insurance while traveling for business.
 Please visit the Insurance While Abroad page for more information on this policy.

 Travel Course Proposal

 Travel course programs are now approved on an annual basis.
 Each course takes approximately 1.5 years to implement and are now only approved for a single application cycle.
-Should you wish a course to run a second time, a new application must be submitted each time.
+Should you wish to run a course a second time, a new application must be submitted each time.

 By requesting an earlier application for travel courses, budgets and marketing materials may be finalized much earlier, allowing students to better incorporate travel courses into their four-year plans.
 By increasing the diversity of content offerings by departments, students will have a greater array of interests from which to choose.
 By increasing the diversity of timing of courses (including a specific aim to increase fall travel course options), more students will be able to incorporate travel courses into their plans.

 For any courses that would like to run in AY 2020-21, AY 2021-22 AY, or AY 2022-2023 (new or recurring): December 1, 2019 will be the deadline for an application submission.
-Notification will begin to approved program leaders in January 2020.
+Notification will begin to be approved by program leaders in January 2020.

 When proposing a course, clearly define the goals of your program, including the relationship of the academic component to the specific location where you intend to travel.
 The necessary steps include approval by the following individual or groups in this order: